stuycs-softdev-fall-2013/proj3-6-BAJA/README.md

 Plot
 ----

-* You recieve a simple job offer that you quickly complete
+* You recieve a simple job offer that you quickly complete.
-* You do a couple of follow up jobs
+* You do a couple of follow up jobs.
 * You discover that you hav hacked the government!
-You want out
+You want out.
 * They black mail you; you have no choice.
-You have to keep working for them
+You have to keep working for them.
-* You hack them, and escape the world of danger
+* Eventually you hack them, and escape the world of danger.

 So every mission you have will fit into the plot above, but will also be a coding and hacking puzzle.
 This is a game of danger, deceit, and learning.